 Self-made utopias are culled from what we perceive to be the ‘best of’ culture; millennials are in the habit of shaping our reality to create a perceived ideal aesthetic environment, vicariously living through others while others vicariously live through us.
 We cull the cultural canon for how to be.
 This isn't all that new- think Frank Lloyd Wright's completely bizarre Mayan Revival motifs- today, they look like something off Legends of the Hidden Temple, but we also accept it as 1950's American architecture.
 Wright was just like, really into Mayan stuff, so that's what he wanted his world to look like.

 As artists, we become avatars through which other people vicariously live.
-Honestly, I live vicariously through Korey’s music all the time, because it takes me back to my early twenties, when I was free to wander up and down the coast with rock bands, chilling out, doing whatever, and staying with whichever one of our friends would have us for the weekend- those blissful few years before I had a career, went to graduate school, and started spending my evenings curled around a space-heater in Chicago or New York with a jar half-full of Nescafe sludge, working though John Kelsey and Rosalind Krauss texts, typing out .pdfs late into the night on my Macbook.
+Honestly, I live vicariously through Korey’s music all the time, because it takes me back to my early twenties, when I was free to wander up and down the coast with our friends, chilling out, doing whatever, and staying with whichever one of our friends would have us for the weekend- those blissful few years before I set a foot up on the career ladder, went to graduate school, and started spending my evenings curled around a space-heater in Chicago or New York with a jar half-full of Nescafe sludge, working though John Kelsey and Rosalind Krauss texts, typing out .pdfs late into the night on my Macbook.
 Korey’s music gives meaning to my life and makes me feel like our generation is alive.

 The internet hangs above everything, it’s net whirring with shocking speed, its gravity pressing downward and pulling upward on my mind, snaring my thoughts and begging me to enter it, to fling my consciousness into its light-speed slipstreams and hyperlink riptides.
 It splits me into two time-spaces, a necessary condition of being unless you want to live the life of a solitary eccentric without access to music, to companionship, much less access to our digitally archived cultural canon.